Day Three: Brooklyn

 10 a.m.: Enjoy one of the city’s best photo ops.
 Start your day by taking the 2 or 3 train to Clark Street, then walk west until you reach the Brooklyn Heights Promenade.
 The pedestrian walkway has panoramic views of the East River, the Manhattan skyline, and New York Harbor.

 6 p.m.: Sup and slurp outdoors.
 Catch the 2 or 3 train again and head to Atlantic Avenue, turning right onto Lafayette Street and right again onto Fulton Street, where you can enter the gated picnic area at chic, cheap Habana Outpost.
-Order some corn on the cob with a hot mess of cheese and mayo, or settle in for one of their outdoor movie screenings, every Sunday night in the summer.
+Order some corn on the cob with a hot mess of cheese and mayo, or settle in for one of its outdoor movie screenings, every Sunday night in the summer.

 8:30 p.m.: Catch the next wave in music.
 Backtrack on Lafayette to the Brooklyn Academy of Music for BAMcafé Live.
 On select Friday and Saturday nights, there’s a free live show—with no drink minimum—from some of the area’s best emerging artists.
 Or check out BAMcinématek @ BAM Rose Cinemas for rare screenings of repertory films and artier first-runs.